attack-community/website/event.md

 Participation to this event is at no cost for the participants, but registration is required on the following link:
 <a href="https://scic.ec.europa.eu/ew/register/dgscic/8th_EU_ATT_CK_Community_Workshop_22_October_2021_virtual/e/lk/g/30870/k/"> Registration for the twelfth EU MTRE ATT&CK workshop. </a>
+While registering you can also indicate your willingness to present in person at the event.

 We insist that you provide your real name, professional affiliation and a corporate email address in your registration.